 Can you take a walking frame on board?

-One thing that many people who need to take a wheelchair, zimmer frame or other mobility aid with them that has to go into the hold is whether they will be charged for this.
-In almost all cases it will be carried free of charge.
+One thing that many people who need to take a wheelchair, zimmer frame, or other mobility aid with them have to go into the hold of is whether they will be charged for this.
+In almost all cases, it will be carried out free of charge.

 The US Department of Transportation advice on taking wheelchairs and other mobility aids on a plane – Wheelchairs and Other Assistive Devices